gtaylor/python-route53/doc_src/quickstart.rst

     # This has some details about the change from the API.
     print(change_info)

+.. note:: Notice that we passed in a fully-qualified domain name,
+    ``some-domain.com.``, ending in a period.

 In this case, ``new_zone`` is a new :py:class:`HostedZone <route53.hosted_zone.HostedZone>`
 instance, and ``change_info`` is a dict with some details about the changes